orbs-network/website/content/jp/ton-vote/tools-cards/decentralized.md

 ---
 layout: partials/ton-vote/tool-cards/Card
-img: /assets/img/ton-vote/tools/img-1.png
+img: /assets/img/ton-vote/tools/1.svg
 ---

 ### Decentralized

-allows all end users to audit the integrity of all votes
+Allows all end users to audit the integrity of all votes